DGL (Deglycyrrhizinated Licorice)

 DGL (Deglycyrrhizinated Licorice) as it relates to Leaky Gut in Health report: Leaky Gut: How Your DNA Influences Your Gut Health

-DGL, or Deglycyrrhizinated Licorice, is a form of licorice root that has been processed to remove the compound glycyrrhizin, which can cause side effects such as high blood pressure and low potassium levels.
-DGL is commonly used as a natural remedy for various digestive issues, including Leaky Gut Syndrome.
+DGL, or Deglycyrrhizinated Licorice, is a form of licorice root that has been specially processed to remove the compound glycyrrhizin, which can cause side effects such as high blood pressure and low potassium levels.
+DGL is often used as a natural remedy for various digestive issues, including leaky gut syndrome.

-Leaky Gut Syndrome is a condition where the lining of the intestines becomes more permeable, allowing toxins, bacteria, and undigested food particles to leak into the bloodstream.
+Leaky gut syndrome, also known as increased intestinal permeability, is a condition where the lining of the intestines becomes damaged and allows undigested food particles, toxins, and bacteria to leak into the bloodstream.
 This can lead to inflammation, food sensitivities, and other health issues.

 Research suggests that DGL may help support gut health and reduce inflammation in the intestines.
-It has been shown to have anti-inflammatory and antioxidant properties, which can help protect the intestinal lining and promote healing.
+DGL contains compounds that have been shown to have anti-inflammatory and antioxidant properties, which can help protect the intestinal lining and promote healing.

-Additionally, DGL has been found to stimulate the production of mucus in the stomach and intestines, which can help protect the lining of the gut and improve digestion.
-It may also help support the growth of beneficial gut bacteria, which play a key role in maintaining a healthy gut microbiome.
+Some studies have also suggested that DGL may help increase the production of mucus in the stomach and intestines, which can help protect the lining of the gut and improve digestion.
+Additionally, DGL may help stimulate the production of prostaglandins, which are compounds that play a role in reducing inflammation.

 Supplements for Leaky Gut